-Preventing Water Pollution
+Preventing Water Pollution at Home

 Stormwater Best Management Practice (BMP) is a term that refers to a wide variety of land-care practices and green infrastructure designed to prevent and/or treat polluted stormwater runoff.
-A stormwater BMP can be small and site-specific (like a raingarden that captures rainwater from part of a house’s roof) or much larger and regional in scope (such as treatment train that treats runoff from an entire block or neighborhood).
+A stormwater BMP can be small and site-specific (like a raing arden that captures rainwater from part of a house’s roof) or much larger and regional in scope (such as treatment train that treats runoff from an entire block or neighborhood).

 A woman and child hold an Adopt-A-Drain sign.

-Adopting a stormdrain is one of the simplest and most direct ways to help protect water quality in your community.
+Adopting a storm drain is one of the simplest and most direct ways to help protect water quality in your community.
 Sign up today at adopt-a-drain.org.

-Some common examples of stormwater BMPs include:
+Common examples of stormwater BMPs that will help prevent water pollution include:

-• permeable pavers;
+• Using permeable pavers

-• stormwater retention ponds.
+• Using stormwater retention ponds

 If you’d like to take a deep dive on all the different BMPs currently in use, the Minnesota Stormwater Manual is the definitive guide to managing stormwater runoff in Minnesota.

-You can see examples of the MWMO’s work implementing stormwater BMPs in our project pages.
+You can see examples of the MWMO’s work implementing stormwater BMPs in our project gallery.
 In this section, however, we’ll focus on site-specific stormwater BMPs that can be used by residents in their own communities.

 Everyday Actions

 Whether you live in an apartment, a house or a condo, everyone can take action to keep water clean in our communities.
-Adopting a stormdrain, picking up your pet’s waste, and supporting groups and policies that help protect clean water are all meaningful ways to improve the environment.
+Adopting a storm drain, picking up your pet’s waste, and supporting groups and policies that help protect clean water are all meaningful ways to improve the environment.

 Learn More